Scottsdale’s Most Forgiving Golf Courses for High-Handicappers

 North Scottsdale | $$

-Originally designed by Arnold Palmer, Starfire has three 9-hole tracks with wide fairways, straightforward design, and friendly conditions.
+Originally designed by Arnold Palmer, Starfire has three 9-hole tracks with wide fairways, a straightforward design, and friendly conditions.
 It's a great pick for mixed-skill groups.

 - 27-hole flexibility for 9 or 18 holes